5 recommended OTC drugs

 OTC retinoids — retinol 0.3-1% — skin regeneration, pore reduction.
 Apply in the evening, with sun protection during the day.

 Non-comedogenic moisturizer — oily skin needs hydration, but not occlusive oils.
-Choose gels or fluids (La Roche-Posay Effaclar, CeraVe Foaming).
+Choose a gel or fluids (La Roche-Posay Effaclar, CeraVe Foaming).

 Non-comedogenic SPF — daily.
 Creams with zinc, titanium.